Coarse-to-Fine Latent Diffusion for Pose-Guided Person Image Synthesis: Method

 \textbf{Sampling.} Once the conditional latent diffusion model is learned, the inference can be performed and starts by sampling a random Gaussian noise $\bm{z}_T \sim \mathcal{N}(0, \bm{I})$.
 The predicted latent $\tilde{\bm{z}}_0$ is obtained by reversing the schedule in \cref{eq:diffusion} using the denoising network $\epsilon_t$ at each timestep $t\in[1,T]$.
 We adopt the cumulative classifier-free guidance~\cite{pocold,cfg,cumulative_cfg} to strengthen both the source appearance and target pose guidance, i.e.,

 When the source image $\bm{x}_s$ is missing, we use learnable vectors as the conditional embeddings.
 The learnable vectors are trained with a probability of $\eta$\% to drop both $\bm{x}_s$ and $\bm{x}_p$ during training.
 The outputs of the pose adapter $\mathcal{H}_P$ will be set to all zeros if the target pose $\bm{x}_{tp}$ is missing.
-We use the DDIM scheduler~\cite{ddim} to speed up the sampling with 50 steps as the same as in~\cite{pocold,pidm}.
+We use the DDPM scheduler~\cite{ddpm} with 50 steps as the same as in~\cite{pocold,pidm}.
 Finally, the generated image is obtained by the VAE decoder $\bm{y}=\mathcal{D}(\tilde{\bm{z}}_0)$.